sphinx-doc/sphinx/EXAMPLES.rst

 =====================

 This is an incomplete list of projects that use Sphinx for their documentation.
-If you like to be included, please create a `pull request on GitHub
+If you would like to add a project, please create a `pull request on GitHub
 <https://github.com/sphinx-doc/sphinx/>`_ or mail to the
 `sphinx-users Google group <https://groups.google.com/forum/#!forum/sphinx-users>`_.